Section 7: US Route 6 to NY Route 32 (Town of Woodbury)

 This section is the last of the three within Harriman State Park, and is by far the most rugged.
 The Long Path climbs four peaks, often on steep grades both up and down.
 The exertion is worth the effort because of views of dramatic geology, especially in the U-shaped valley between Howell and Brooks Mountains.
 The trail frequently borders West Point Military Reservation.
-The last part of this section is outside of Harriman State Park and generally follows suburban and rural roads.
+The last part of this section is outside of Harriman State Park and generally follows suburban and rural roads, but a seasonal Long Path route has been established through West Point Military Reservation as footpath option during certain parts of the year.

 Take the New York State Thruway to Exit 16, Harriman.
 Continue east on US Route 6.
 Or take the Palisades Interstate Parkway to Exit 18, and continue west on Route 6.
 The section starts at a parking area in a narrow, unmarked loop on the north side of Route 6.
 Entry by car is one way from the east side of the loop, about 1.2 miles west of the Long Mountain Circle.